 Zurich – Villach (Austria) – Ljubljana (Slovenia) – Zagreb (Croatia) – Belgrade (Serbia)

-City Night Line appears as "CNL" on the InterRail timetable.
-EuroNight appears as "EN", InterCité de Nuit as "NZ" and D-trains as "D".
+ÖBB Nightjet appears as "EN" on the Interrail timetable.
+EuroNight also appears as "EN", InterCité de Nuit as "NT" and D-trains as "D".
 You are required to book sleeping accommodation in advance.

 Scenic train routes in Switzerland

 Switzerland is famous for its beautiful scenic landscapes.
 The following scenic train routes offer special conditions for Interrail Pass Holders:

 The Swiss railway network is operated not only by the SBB.
 There are a lot of private railway companies as well.
 Some of these companies are included in your Interrail Pass while other companies offer discounted travel.